 Sample 5: Fasting For 20-Hour Diet Plan

-When you fast for 2 hours, you have a four-hour eating window.
+When you fast for 20 hours, you have a four-hour eating window.
 You can easily miss out on essential nutrients, especially if you do not know what to eat or drink during this eating window.
-Food experts advise individuals following such a fasting method to consume salad with a dressing, plant protein, cheese, and whole grains.
+Some food experts advise individuals following such a fasting method to consume salad with a dressing, plant protein, cheese, and whole grains.
 Here is a meal plan idea incorporating these food sources to consider (4):

 Lentil Salad With Tahini Dressing